mcmoodoo/arg25-Projects/zk-game/README.md

+**PROJECT OPEN SOURCE REPO**: https://github.com/mcmoodoo/zk-ogs

 # ARG25 Project Submission Template

 Welcome to Invisible Garden- ARG25.

 Each participant or team will maintain this README throughout the program.
-You'll update your progress weekly **in the same PR**, so mentors and reviewers can track your journey end-to-end.
+You’ll update your progress weekly **in the same PR**, so mentors and reviewers can track your journey end-to-end.

 ## Project Title
-ZK Rock Paper Scissors Game | Degen Edition

-**PROJECT OPEN SOURCE REPO**: https://github.com/mcmoodoo/zk-ogs
+ZK Gaming Protocol

 ## Team

-- Team/Individual Name: Dream Team
+- Dream Team
-- GitHub Handles: @mcmoodoo
-- Devfolio Handles:
+- mcmoodoo, fengshanshan, kavehtehrani
+- Defiant, shanshan33, kwar13

 ## Project Description